Jack Bellew: Life and career

 Bellew was educated at Scotch College and the University of Melbourne before beginning his career in journalism.
 Amongst the papers he wrote for were The Argus, the Melbourne Herald, the Daily Telegraph, and the Sydney Daily News, (Note: The Sydney Daily News was the official organ of the Australian labour movement.
 It was published from 1922 until 1940 when it was incorporated into The Daily Telegraph by its owners Australian Consolidated Press) rising to senior editorial positions in the latter two.
 After leaving the Daily Telegraph, Bellew, George Warnecke, and Clive Turnbull founded Atlas Publications in 1947.
 The company was managed by Peter Ryan, who characterised the founders as "a small syndicate of well-off Melbourne lefty journalists".
 Atlas published magazines and popular fiction but was best known for its adventure comics.
 Their first major success and one of the earliest home-grown Australian comic heroes was Captain Atom drawn by Arthur Mather.
-Bellew created the character and wrote the first 20 issues under the pseudonym "John Welles".
+Bellew created the character and wrote the first 20 issues under the pseudonym "John Welle".